m-stasik/zephyr-project/README.md

 - Documented test results and reported any issues found
 - Worked with **Zephyr Scale (Jira)** to manage test cases and test cycles
 - Created and maintained **test execution reports** to track test coverage and outcomes
-- Learned to **navigate Zephyr Scale fluently**, organizing test plans and cycles efficiently
+- Learned to **navigate Zephyr Scale fluently**, organizing test cycles efficiently

 ## ⚙️ About the Application